Location: Kumasi - Ashanti Region, Ghana, W/A

 iv) Leadership by Example

-The Polytechnic considers leadership by example as crucial in enhancing teaching and learning and for the proper conduct of its members.
+The University considers leadership by example as crucial in enhancing teaching and learning and for the proper conduct of its members.
 Staff are, therefore, to display maturity in their lifestyle and serve as models for our students in particular and the public at large.

 v) Institutional Patriotism